ukncsc/lme/docs/chapter3-easy.md

 Now you need to install Winlogbeat on the Windows Event Collector.
 Winlogbeat reads Event Viewer on the Windows Event Collector (based upon a configuration file) and sends them to your Linux server.

 ### 3.3.1 Files Required

-You need the following files, some of these you obtained earlier after running the deploy script or when manually making certificates, others are available from the official [Winlogbeat zip](https://www.elastic.co/downloads/beats/winlogbeat) downloaded from the elastic site.
+You need the following files, some of these you obtained earlier after running the deploy script or when manually making certificates, others are available from the official [Winlogbeat zip](https://www.elastic.co/downloads/beats/winlogbeat) downloaded from the elastic site, **This must be version 7 or greater**.

 In 'files_for_windows.zip', copied in [step 3.2.2](#323-download-files-for-windows-event-collector)
 * root-ca.crt